Updated: November 11th, 2021

-As an energy-conscious Des Moines homeowner, you probably read our recent blog post about how to reduce air leaks in your house.
-Following the tips outlined there will help your home be more comfortable, your HVAC system from working overtime, and your heating and cooling costs from increasing.
+As an energy-conscious Des Moines homeowner, you probably read our blog post about how to reduce air leaks in your house.
+Following the tips outlined there will help your home be more comfortable, keep your HVAC system from working overtime, and keep your heating and cooling costs from increasing.
 But that’s not all …

 Have you ever wondered why one room in your home isn’t heated or cooled as well as other rooms?
 Or, does your basement seem much warmer than it should be?
 These problems could be from a leak (or leaks) in the ductwork.
 Sound terrible?
 Don’t worry — it’s fixable.
 I’ll get to that in a moment, but first, it’s important to understand how the ductwork was designed.